-Defendants USAIG, U.S. Aviation Underwriters Inc., Liberty Mutual Insurance Co. and Ace American Insurance Co. argued that the instant suit was not ready to be litigated, since WM Aviation and fellow insured Tricor International Corp. had refused to allow the insurers to finish an inspection to determine if the cost of the claimed repairs equaled or exceeded the insured value of the aircraft.
+The insurers had argued that the suit was not ready to be litigated because WM Aviation and Tricor had refused to allow the insurers to finish an inspection to determine if the cost of the claimed repairs equaled or exceeded the insured value of the aircraft.

-But in denying the insurers' motion to dismiss the complaint, which was filed more than two years after the submission of the insurance claims, Judge Mary S. Scriven found that the defendants had "sufficient time" to investigate the disputed claim.
+But Judge Scriven had found that the suit, which was filed more than two years after the submission of the insurance claims, could proceed because the defendants had "sufficient time" to investigate the disputed claim.